Want to offer AI governance under your own brand? Explore partnership models →

 The Revenue Sentinel: A Real-Life Autonomous Agent Example

 Let’s say you want to build an autonomous agent that watches over your sales pipeline and automatically alerts the team to deals that are stalling or at risk — let’s call it the “Revenue Sentinel.”
+It’s representative of dozens of agent patterns Brutor’s customers run on the platform — others include ticket triage, contract review, customer-research synthesis, and onboarding workflows.
 It’s the kind of agent just about every enterprise would benefit from, and that until recently would have been handled through some combination of manual reporting, scheduled exports, and someone writing up a summary every week.

 The Revenue Sentinel autonomous agent would automate such process.
 It would pull deal and pipeline data from a CRM system like HubSpot, then run an AI analysis using GPT-4o to identify which deals need attention, and delivers the alert straight to your dedicated revenue ops Slack channel — every week, without anyone lifting a finger.
 Your sales team starts Monday knowing exactly where to focus their efforts.